DeveloperShrutiG/DeveloperShrutiG/README.md

-Sure!
-Here's a professional and elaborative bio for your GitHub profile:

----

 ## About Me

 Hello, I'm an aspiring Data and IT professional passionate about leveraging data analytics and data science to drive impactful business decisions.
 With a solid background in analytical and business analysis, I bring a unique blend of technical skills and practical experience to every project I undertake.